 What Are the Health & Safety Benefits of Ball Proofing?

-- Providing greater safety & security for the user
+- Provides greater safety and security

 The Dangers of Poor Ball Proofing

 If the proper procedures are not followed to identify the safest ball proofing level for the walkway location, this could lead to accidents.
 The steel grating manufacturer should provide an accurate mesh size, indicating the level of ball proof the steel grating complies with, along with a detailed and accurate installation plan.
 Choosing a steel grating provider who follows the requirements for ball proof flooring set out in the British and European Standards is essential for ensuring the safety of traffic underneath your walkway, platform or stairs.